Nik212/crypto-transformers/README.md

 This repo is an attempt to experiment with these models on financial data.
 The main objectives are listed below:

 1) implementation for baseline model
-2) implementation for performer model
+2) implementation for Informer model
-3) implementation for Informer model
+3) ~~implementation for Performer model~~ Due to some software development challenges, this model is not included in the final report
 4) benchmarking all models in terms of speed and memory consumption